hzhreal/SaveMaestro/README.md

 # Disclaimers
 - Saves created using this application will work on SaveWizard as long as you copy it from your PS4.
-- Custom save encryption are not yet handled.
+- Custom save encryption is not yet handled.
 - Make sure you have .NET Framework 4.7.2 installed.
 - Remember to not have the same folder for mount and upload.
 Have them in different paths, for example /data/example/mount & /data/example/upload.
 # No jailbroken PS4?